Calcutatator/Frontinus-House-Docs/Charter/Charter.md

 # Frontinus House Charter
-### Frontinus and BibliothecaDAO
+### Frontinus and BiblioDAO
-The Frontinus House Charter is here to establish a framework in which Frontinus House can work with the BibliothecDAO.
-The aim of Frontinus House is to establish a way to incentivise teams to work in the BibliothecaDAO ecosystem, fleshing out a living Autonomous World and the infrastructure to maintain that.
+The Frontinus House Charter is here to establish a framework in which Frontinus House can work with the BiblioDAO.
+The aim of Frontinus House is to establish a way to incentivise teams to work in the BiblioDAO ecosystem, fleshing out a living Autonomous World and the infrastructure to maintain that.

-Frontinus House Charter is here to build within the constitution of BibliothecaDAO and follow the key aims of Autonomous Worlds - Valuing permissionless, open-source, interoperable and decentralised blockchain protocols.
+Frontinus House Charter is here to build within the constitution of BiblioDAO and follow the key aims of Autonomous Worlds - Valuing permissionless, open-source, interoperable and decentralised blockchain protocols.

 ### The Charter - Rules we must live by
 > Frontinus House is a public good

 An open-source credibly neutral platform for funding of builders within the Realms Autonomous World and Starknet Ecosystem.
 This relies on 3 components Frontinus House must adhere to:
--  Immutable onchain protocol
+-  Immutability
--  Permissionless access
+-  Permissionless
--  Open-source nature
+-  Open-source

 Frontinus House specialises within Autonomous Worlds and Fully Onchain Gaming but is not tied to funding within these worlds.
 Credible neutrality will allow to prop up any ecosystem.